sortofsleepy/staticsitegen/readme.md

 the compiled site.
 * for every new folder you create, that will become a new path on the compiled site.
 For example, you'll see that there's currently a `colors` folder with `hello.mk` and `welcome.html` inside.
 When the site is compiled you could then visit `http://<site url here>/colors/<pagename>`
-* note that since this is designed to be SUPER simple and as pain free as possible, it currently does not support any further nesting of folders.
-For instance, you can't add another folder `red` within `colors` to get `http://<site url here>/colors/red/<pagename>`

 Keeping that in mind, you can add any markdown or html content to your heart's content.
 You don't even have to bother with adding all the standard html tags!
 That gets done through...